Loading...

 If a traveller changes transport company during his trip, he has to check out at the validators of the first company and check in at the validators of the second company.

-Only Zutphen has a transfer point for three railway companies.
 There are a couple of other stations where trains of three or more different companies depart.
-However in these cases some of the railway companies use the same validator.
+However in these cases some of the railway companies use the same validator as well.
 The result is a transfer point with only two different validators.

 Validators in bus and tram